 - failure to provide actuarial or statistical data (s 87)

-- divulging confidential information about a complaint prior to enquiry, withdrawal or termination of the complaint (s 92)
+- disclosure of confidential information about a complaint prior to inquiry, withdrawal or termination of the complaint (s 92)

-- victimising a person making a complaint of sexual harassment (s 94)
+- victimisation of a person making a complaint of sexual harassment (s 94)

-- obstructing or hindering an investigation (s 95).
+- obstruction or hinderance of an investigation (s 95).